Taraji P. Henson Celebrates News Of Jussie Smollet’s Charges Being Dropped

 — Empire Writers (@EmpireWriters) March 26, 2019

-Fox, which airs Empire, also released a brief statement: “Jussie Smollet has always maintained his innocence and we are gratified that all charges against him have been dismissed.”
+“Jussie Smollet has always maintained his innocence and we are gratified that all charges against him have been dismissed.”

 The show has not officially been renewed for a sixth season.